chartgerink/2015ori-2/data/excerpts-transcripts.md

 We have nothing to fear from a good data fabrication detection system.
 So, that is why I ultimately thought, of course, I should participate.

+# 1zm

+> P: I read a general article in The Guardian, I think, about data fabrication and I read the book of Diederik Stapel.
+So, I have a very broad idea of how other cases were detected but no specific, scientific articles, just popular - like general audience articles.

 ---

+> P: Yes.
+I think large effect sizes.
+Also probably inflated correlations or (?) correlations, spurious correlations, for instance correlations between standard deviations, I think, that you wouldn’t expect but are there.
+And that might indicate fraud as well.
+Yeah, what else?
+I think if you generate it with a statistical

+---

+> P: Yeah, again, focusing on not too large correlations, not too big effect size, and making sure that the standard deviations and the reaction times are acceptable, that they are not too big or too small to be genuine or to be real.

+---

+> P: First of, I checked the effect size whether it was acceptable.
+So, I decided that like a t-value around 2 and a half to 3 or something would be acceptable for this sample size.
+And then once I had that, I checked the data in a new Excel file and I correlated - aeh, I calculated the correlations using Excel and then just

+> P: Yeah, just on my impression what would be acceptable.
+Yeah, I think it can vary a bit but, yeah, I didn’t really have a concrete idea how big it would be.

+---

+> But then I noticed that I have some biases myself or that I don’t know exactly how real data is supposed to look like.
+And then, yeah, I tried to adjust it but I was just - I noticed that I just didn’t have enough background or information or knowledge about how real data structure looks like to be sure that it looks like a real one.
+So then, yeah, once I generated it, I always started to worry about how it should exactly look like.

+---

+> P: I think it is just worth mentioning that it is quite hard and it also feels that with some motivation you can do it better, but then it also feels like it is like it is quite laborious to generate it.
+So I think that if it becomes so laborious to just try and generate youre data, it is probably even just easier to collect real data instead of generating false data for 35 people.